jpmorganchase/fusion/docs/upload.md

 The data types of the columns must match the schema.

 If the file does not conform to the schema, the upload will fail.

-### Tips for Efficient Uploads
-- Use `n_par` to increase the number of parallel uploads for large datasets.
-- Set `show_progress=True` to monitor the upload progress.
-- Ensure your file conforms to the dataset schema if uploading to a structured dataset.
-- Use `preserve_original_name` to retain meaningful file names during the upload.
-- For large files, consider adjusting the `chunk_size` for optimal performance during multipart uploads.